cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 ```

 > The above command returns no data and a `201` response code when successful.
 There will be a `Location` header
-> pointing at the newly-created attachment.
+> pointing at the newly created attachment.

 This endpoint uploads a new attachment for an asset belonging to the organization specified in the `X-Org-Token` header.